-Everybody knows that if credit card is used wisely, it can give many advantages, be convenient help to build good credit history and prove itself useful in emergencies.
+Everybody knows that if credit card is used wisely, it can give many advantages, be it convenient help to build good credit history or prove itself useful in emergencies.
 Nowadays almost everyone in the industry wants to sell you a credit card.

 Many credit card issuers send offers by email that advertise favorable credit conditions and low interest rates.
 Be careful and don’t be fooled by such offers as they are not always fairly presented and may contain hidden terms.
 How you use your credit cards are primary factors that will determine whether or not you end up in credit card debt.

 A credit card should be a convenient means of spending money that you have readily available if needed.
 It is not a free opportunity to spend money that you don’t have or will borrow from the bank.

 Here are some credit card companies tricks to fill their pockets and make empty yours

 Bank often send by email offers with “0% APR” written in big bright letters at the top of the offer.
 Just know that the 0% APR is a marketing technique used by bank to gain new customers.
 For sure there will be asterisks that refer you to the fine print at the bottom of the offer, where it is explained that best interest rate is only available to clients with the best credit history.
 In other words, the rate that was used to attract will not be the one you get.
 Be careful while choosing a credit card just because it seems to be a special offer for you.
 It may be another trick to gain you as a new client.